polyaxon/polyaxon/site/docs/resources/machine-learning-usecases.md

 ## Machine learning use-cases

-Polyaxon develops a single platform to help companies solve problems in any vertical with their data and model strategy in any industry .
+Polyaxon develops a single platform to help companies solve problems in any vertical with their data and model strategy in any industry.

 ### Machine learning use-cases by vertical